amitsaha/prom-file-sd-config-generator/README.md

 specific prometheus client.
 The engine responds to a `HTTP GET /` request with a HTML page containing the hyperlinks of all the different HTTP handlers it exports metrics on.

+Note how we have multiple independent prometheus registries in the same engine.
+This can be useful in circumstances where your metric calculation is expensive and having a single endpoint for all the metrics can lead to slow scrape responses.
+Of course, we could update our metrics asynchronously without much hassle, and if you have done that, this utility doesn't need to be used.

 ## Usage

 The program has three options (two of them optional):